Eric Thomas, “Fall in love with the process, and the result will come.”

 Should I outsource my software development project?

 Well, it really depends on the type of software.
 Outsourcing is the most efficient way of getting your software developed.
 You save resources as well as time if you go for outsourcing.
-When you go for in-house development, you have to hire developers with proper skills, manage their payroll, sick-leaves, holidays, infrastructure maintenance as well as insurance.
+When you go for in-house development, you have to hire project managers, software developers, designers with proper skills, manage their payroll, sick-leaves, holidays, infrastructure maintenance as well as insurance.

 On the other hand, when you outsource developers, you need to care only about your project management.
 The development company will take care of every other aspect, including helping you with managing the entire process.